 The most common form of asphalt shingles are strip shingles.
-Shingles may be produced in a single layer or two or more layers.
+Shingles may be produced in a single layer or two or more layers to create your shingle roof.
 Many types of shingles contain a strip of factory applied adhesive that is activated by the sun’s heat after installation and seals each shingle to the next course.
-The seal strip also provides much of a shingle’s resistance to wind uplift.
+The seal strip also provides much of a shingles resistance to wind uplift.

 Clay tile is produced by baking molded clay into tile.
-The density of the clay is determined by the length of time and temperature at which it is heated.
+The density of the clay is determined by the length of time and temperature at which the tile is heated.
 Tiles may be glazed and/or surface texture treatments applied.
-Thus, there are a wide variety of tile profiles, styles, finishes and colors available.
-In addition, separate accessory tiles of various shapes designed for use on ridges, hips, hip intersections and gable ends may be available.
-Installation methods depend on whether the tile is two pieces, one piece, interlocking or flat.
+Thus, there are a wide variety of tile profiles, styles, finishes and colors available to create your tile roof.
+In addition, separate accessory roof tiles of various shapes designed for use on ridges, hips, hip intersections and gable ends may be available.
+Installation methods depend on whether the roof tile is two pieces, one piece, interlocking or flat.